enesbasbug/System_Biology_Internship_Notebook_2021/Week-3/Day-11.md

 ##
 ### Homework
-1. Create adjacency matrix and list representation of the network 1. --- dk 6:37
+1. Create adjacency matrix and list representation of the network 1.
-1. Find average path length, diameter and draw degree distribution of the network 1. --- dk 10:37
+1. Find average path length, diameter and draw degree distribution of the network 1.
-1. Find diameter and draw degree distribution graph of the network2. --- dk 14 falan
+1. Find diameter and draw degree distribution graph of the network2.
 1. Download Cytoscape

 ## Biological Network
 1. Graph Theory